 Tirzepatide

-Northamptonshire ICB knows there are many patients eligible for this medication who would like to be able to access this as soon as possible.
+Northamptonshire ICB knows there are patients eligible for this medication who would like to be able to access this as soon as possible.
+However, this medication will be made available to patients in phases over several years.

-We have also asked our GPs not to prescribe Mounjaro for weight loss at this time, while we work with clinical colleagues to develop options for the new service, including the training and education needed for these medications to be safely prescribed.
-We are also working with a range of experts from across Northamptonshire to develop a specialist weight management service for patients with more complex needs, which will prescribe weight management medication in future.
+We are working with a range of experts from across Northamptonshire to develop a specialist weight management service for patients with more complex needs, which will prescribe weight management medication in future.

 This page contains frequently asked questions (FAQs) following an announcement from NICE around its technology appraisal (TA) for the drug tirzepatide.